Penquis

 How to contact us?

-For questions about the program or ways to get involved, contact Courtney Lanham at (207) 631-0976 or clanham@penquis.org.
+For questions about the program or ways to get involved, contact Mindy Kane at (207) 944-7496 or mkane@penquis.org.

 • Penquis Host Homes Program